Pascal Dupuis: Post-playing career

 After retiring, Dupuis moved to Blainville, Quebec, with his family.
 He joined the Penguins organization while still on long-term injury reserve for the 2016–17 season to work as a part-time scout out of Quebec, along with doing player development for the franchise.
 He also joined TVA Sports as an analyst and commentator for the network throughout 2018, usually being a part of pre-game, post-game, and intermission reports.

 On August 11, 2016, the Shawinigan Cataractes retired number 16 for Dupuis, becoming the 11th Cataractes player to have their number retired.
 On February 4, 2017, a banner with his number was hung up at the Centre Gervais Auto.

 In 2018, Dupuis became the head coach for the Lucille-Teasdale Diabolos, the team associated with his son Cody's École Lucille-Teasdale elementary school.
 As the head coach, he led them in the Quebec International Pee-Wee Hockey Tournament Scolaire Division.
 The team went 3–0 in the group stage and advanced to the finals of the Scolaire Division playoffs, where they lost to the Nicolas-Gatineau Intrépide.
 In 2019, he became the assistant coach for the school's M15 AAA Elite hockey program.

 In May 2020, it was announced that Dupuis would become a shareholder, and thus co-owner, of the Shawinigan Cataractes.
 He also became the director of hockey operations for the Cataractes.
 On November 26, 2023, the Cataractes announced that he would become a permanent assistant coach, replacing Philippe Roy.
 He had previously served as an assistant coach during the Cataractes' 2022 Memorial Cup run.

+On June 23, 2026, the New York Islanders announced the hiring of Dupuis as their director of player development.
+Islanders' general manager Mathieu Darche said that "Pascal is exactly the kind of person we want shaping the next generation of Islanders", claiming that his perspective will be "invaluable" for developing players.